Edo society: Court nobility

 The daimyō held significant autonomy but the Tokugawa policy of sankin-kōtai required them to alternate living in Edo and their domain every year.
 The daimyō were separated into the shinpan, relatives of the Tokugawa, the fudai daimyō, who filled the ranks of the Tokugawa administration, and the tozama daimyō, those who only submitted to the Tokugawa after the Battle of Sekigahara.
+Tozama daimyo were considered disloyal and troublesome, and so were subjected to heavier civil burdens and tighter control by the shogunate, while also being denied important civil offices.